GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Greater Serviles/Gryphar {WiP}.md

 **Swim Speed**: It may swim up to 2 yards per move, presuming the water isn't too rough.

-**Flight Speed**: It may fly up to 7 yards per move, but must fly at least 1 yard per move and 3 yards in a round to remain aloft.

 **Unarmed Attacks**;

- • Slam: The hippalectryon may use any part of its body to strike a foe within 1 yard.
+ • Slam: The gryphar may use any part of its body to strike a foe within 1 yard.
 This is a melee bare attack.

  • Stomp: The hippalectryon can attempt to stomp a foe, dealing a crushing attack.
 It has a -2 penalty to its attack, but has a +5 bonus for the purpose of determining if the attack is a critical hit.